moorepants/dissertation/motioncapture.rst

 characterize the dominant motions of the system.
 Calculating the principal components effectively transforms the space of the data to a space that maximizes the variance of the data.
-The typical advantage of PCA is that the dimension of the system can be reduced and still retain enough information to adequately describe the system.
+The typical advantage of PCA is that the dimension of the system can be reduced while still retaining enough information to adequately describe the system.
 We are primarily interested in the way that PCA is able to extract linear components and rank them in order of variance from the mean position.
 If we assume that the components with the largest kinematic variance are motions that are the dominant motions used for control and propulsion (which in general is not necessarily true for dynamical systems) the comparison of these components for different riding conditions can give insight into what motions may be important for developing a biomechanical control model of the bicyclist.

 The repaired data from the motion capture measurements contained the :math:`x`, :math:`y`, and :math:`z` coordinates of each marker :math:`1` through :math:`l`